PaloAltoNetworks/evident-custom-signatures/AWS/README.md

 When calling AWS methods and classes within Custom Signatures, please use the list below as a reference.

+> Note for **ESP GOV Users**
+>
+> Some of the services are not available.
+> Refer to [this page](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/using-services.html) for the list of available services

 | Class Name | Method Name |
 |------------|-------------|
 | ACM | acm |